Understanding The Difference Between Transfer And Transmission Of Shares

 Voluntary and intentional | Involuntary, triggered by death, insolvency, etc. |

-Requires a share transfer deed and Board approval | Requires legal documents like death certificate or probate |
+Requires a share transfer deed and Board approval | Requires legal documents like a death certificate or probate |

-Involves an agreement between transferor and transferee | Involves transmission to heirs or legal representatives |
+Involves an agreement between the transferor and the transferee | Involves transmission to heirs or legal representatives |

 Mandatory approval by the company’s Board | Not required, but documentation may need to be submitted |